AccumulateNetwork/accumulate/README.md

   at this index.
 We store
   the state just prior to moving into the power of 2, and the element that when added brings the merkle tree to a power of 2 (frequency determined by the mark power).
-This is key to generating receipts efficently from a stateful merkle tree
+This is key to generating receipts efficiently from a stateful merkle tree
 * `func (m MerkleManager) AddHash(hash Hash)` Adds a hash to the current MerkleTree under management